t-siri/portfolio-2022/_pages/work/work-stakt.md

 ---

 {% contentfor introduction %}
 STAKT is a cyrpto trading application based in Australia with a goal to cater towards users with little to no knowledge in the industry but wants to invest in cryptocurrency.
-During my employment with PatientZero, I had the opportunity to work on this project as a Business Analyst and a Product Designer.
+During my employment with PatientZero, I had the opportunity to work on this project as a Product Owner and a Product Designer.
 Given it was a GreenField project, there were multiple workshops that were required to accomplish the desired outcome of the product.

 In addition to designing the product, I had to balance between the importance of design and producing a minimum viable product.
-As this project immediately moved from design straight to development where I was the Business Analyst, it was very important to ensure that consistency of designs occur at the start of the project.
+As this project immediately moved from design straight to development where I was the Product Owner, it was very important to ensure that consistency of designs occur at the start of the project.
 {% endcontentfor %}

 {% contentfor problem %}